OceanDataTools/openrvdas/docs/intro_to_loggers.md

     --serial port=/dev/ttyr15 \
     --write_file my_file
 ```
-If your machine doesn't have any serial ports sending actual data, you can create virtual serial ports, as described in [OpenRVDAS - Simulating Serial Input](https://docs.google.com/document/d/1NDaClgCllVM394wfCe8Ww0XCiENa3W8hI4FXOt5E3wo/edit#), by running
+If your machine doesn't have any serial ports sending actual data, you can create virtual serial ports, as described in [Simulating Serial Input](simulating_serial_input.md), by running

 ```
 logger/utils/simulate_serial.py \